 Below, you will find several of the most popular questions our dentists and team members receive on a regular basis.
-If you are looking for information that isn’t addressed below, you can either use our online form or contact us directly here in Midtown Manhattan.
+If you are looking for information that isn’t addressed below, you can either use our online form or contact us directly here in New York City.
 We always enjoy being able to instill confidence in our patients, both new and reoccurring.

 The truth is…there is no such thing as a cosmetic dental specialist.
 The American Dental Association does not recognize cosmetic dentistry as a specialty.
 However, all of the Drs.
 Boyd have been trained extensively in esthetic dentistry and utilize the most advanced techniques and materials to provide the best smile.